rockettheme/docs/Docs/joomla/templates/spectral/demo_override.md

 ---
 title: Spectral: Recreating the Demo - Template Settings
-description: Your Guide to Recreating Elements of the Spectral Template for WordPress
+description: Your Guide to Recreating Elements of the Spectral Template for Joomla
 breadcrumb: /joomla:Joomla/!Templates:Templates/spectral:Spectral

 ---